UofT-DSI/.github/profile/README.md

 ## Pedagogical foundations

 - Our approach is based on "I do, we do, you do".
-Here, an Technical Facilitator will demonstrate the particular skill of interest, then participants will do it with the Technical Facilitator, and finally participants will do it themselves.
+Here, a Technical Facilitator will demonstrate the particular skill of interest, then participants will do it with the Technical Facilitator, and finally, participants will do it themselves.
 This approach is active and requires a lot from participants.
-- We draw from industry and use "stand-ups" and group-based projects, where possible
+- We draw from industry and use "stand-ups" and group-based projects, where possible.
 - The materials deliberately include errors and teach how to problem solve, instead of just the "happy path".
 This is to help alleviate some pressure of perfection, as well as develop the skill of researching questions/errors.